-We added to the defensive properties of the fund by adding telecommunications holding KPN.
-This holding will provide good inflation resilience.
+We added to the defensive properties of the fund by adding to telecommunications holdings KPN and Verizon.
+These holdings provide good inflation resilience.
 For example 80% of KPN's revenues are directly linked to CPI and the majority of their capex spend is based on multi-year contracts with construction companies, in which the pricing has been fixed.